KiloSierraCharlie/ical-proxy/README.md

   - Without the setting: keep only if an older event still exists in the current feed; otherwise remove.
 - Serving: The calendar serves the union of live events and persisted-only events, then applies your configured filters/transformations.
 The persisted data itself remains raw and untransformed.
 - Reset: Delete `persist.json` to clear the history for all calendars.

+### Storage backends

+You can choose where persistence data is stored via either the `ICAL_PROXY_STORAGE` environment variable or a top‑level `storage:` key in `config.yml`.
+Format is a URI similar to Doctrine DSNs:

+- JSON file (default): `json://path_to_folder`
+  - Stores a single `persist.json` inside the folder.
+  - Backwards compatible with previous behavior when pointed at the project root.
+- SQLite: `sqlite://path_to_sqlite`
+  - Requires `gem 'sqlite3'`.
+  - Creates a table `events(calendar_key, uid, raw, dtstart, dtend, first_seen, last_seen)`.
+- PostgreSQL: `postgres://user:password@server:port/database_name`
+  - Requires `gem 'pg'`.
+  - Creates the same `events` table if missing.
+- MySQL: `mysql://user:password@server:port/database_name`
+  - Requires `gem 'mysql2'`.
+  - Creates the same `events` table if missing.

+Config precedence: `ICAL_PROXY_STORAGE` overrides `storage:` in YAML.
+If neither is set, defaults to `json://<project_root>`.

+You can optionally nest calendars under a `calendars:` key.
+Otherwise, all top‑level keys except `storage` are treated as calendars.

+### Database-backed configuration

+You can store calendar configuration in the database as well (SQLite/Postgres/MySQL).
+YAML remains the source of truth and overrides any DB values:

+- YAML takes precedence: if a calendar exists in YAML, the DB will not overwrite it.
+- DB fills in anything not present in YAML (e.g., extra calendars).
+Field-level merging is not performed; presence of a calendar in YAML means use the YAML version entirely.

+Schema used by SQL backends (auto-created):
+- `configs_calendars(name PRIMARY KEY, json TEXT)` — `json` holds a serialized hash of each calendar’s config.

+To add or update configs in DB, insert rows into `configs_calendars` with `name` and `json` (stringified JSON matching the calendar’s YAML shape).

 ## Plugins / Addons